bschlenk/homebridge-roku/README.md

 ## Configuration

+The command invocations can be modified by setting the `name` field in the accessory section of the config.
+The setup script sets it to `Roku`, but it can be set to whatever you want it to be.
+The invocations listed above would then use the name configured instead of `Roku`.

 The amount that volume will be increased or decreased per volume up/down command can be set in the config.
 By default, both up and down will be done in increments of 5.
 To change this, there are two settings: `volumeIncrement` and